6Hossam-Ali9/next_graphql_blog/README.md

 ## Usage

-This project is a blog app that can only be modified by me using hygraph, you can see the blogs move to any blog, you can go to a certain category and also in each blog you can see its categories and the related blogs.
+This project is a blog app that can only be modified by me using hygraph, you can see the blogs move to any blog, you can go to a certain category and also in each blog you can see its categories and the related blogs, you can submite a comment for review so, I can publish it later.

+The project is SSG and the fallback is true which means if I made any change in the posts it will reflect directly on the blog app.

 ## Deployment